Xiddler/dumbblog/_posts/2015-07-23-Getting-in-the-way-of-a-great-song.md

 ---
 layout: page
 ---

-There was a man, a lonely man.
+There was a man, a brilliant man.
 Pneumoncocvolcanoconiosisinmississipimissou risupercalafragalisticexpealidociousantidisestablishmentarianismindepentendlyasin
 Who lived his life As if it was real...